rnbguy/oopsla21artifact/monkeydb/README.md

 ========

 # Description
-MonkeyDB is a mock database to produce behvaiors of weaker isolation level deliberately.
+MonkeyDB is a mock database that is capable of delibrately producing behvaiorspossible under a weaker isolation level.
+Applications can use MonkeyDB to test the correctness of their logic when using a DB configured with weak isolation level.
-Distributed applications can use this database to expose application level bugs which may only be produced by _corner cases_.

 We execute the following four benchmarks from [OLTPBench](https://github.com/oltpbenchmark/oltpbench) (source code included) on MonekyDB.
 - TPCC